osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Factories now release some additional acid bomblets when you destroy them
             - Hospital now drop 0-3 medkits instead of 1-3 but gives 25 health when you destroy it
             - Stadium can now drop up to $20,000 instead of $15,000
+        - Buildings and/or cargo drops added to a few more landscapes/texture layouts
+        - Random flame spurts (geysers) that pop up out of the ground on the hell texture layout
+        - Weather events can now damage tanks

     Other:
         - Various other small changes and fixes

 Notes About Installation: